ToolingThe directory contains the official VS Code extension. It tracksthe shipped six-language set: , , , , , and .

 seen import-c mylib.h

-Outputs extern fun declarations that can be pasted into Seen source.
+The command outputs extern fun declarations that can be copied into Seen source or package interface modules.

 Architected in Kotlin.
 Rendered with Materia.
 Powered by Aether.